OGBAMI-PRECIOUS/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The '10-no_more_js' script that deletes all the regular files not directory with a .js The script '11-directories' counts the directories in the current working directories aside it The script '12-newest_files' displays the 10 newest files in the current directory
+The '10-no_more_js' script that deletes all the regular files not directory with a .js The script '11-directories' counts the directories in the current working directories aside it The script '12-newest_files' displays the 10 newest files in the current directory The script '14-findthatword' displays lines containing pattern 'root' from the file /etc/passwd The script '15-countthatword' displays number of lines containing pattern 'bin' in the file /etc/passwd